• Home

 About This Song

-“Some Other Time” was written by Leonard Bernstein, Adolph Green, and Betty Comden for the 1944 musical On The Town, the story of three sailors on leave in New York City and their romantic adventures.
+“Some Other Time” was written by Leonard Bernstein, with lyrics by Adolph Green and Betty Comden, for the 1944 Broadway musical On the Town.
+The plot concerns three sailors on leave in New York City and their romantic adventures.
 This song is sung at the end by two of the couples.
 Inexplicably, this beautiful song was cut from the 1949 film version.

 About This Version

-Tony Bennett and Bill Evans recorded “Some Other Time” in 1975 for their first album The Tony Bennett/Bill Evans Album.
+Tony Bennett and Bill Evans recorded “Some Other Time” in July 1975 for The Tony Bennett/Bill Evans Album.

 • 1